leunga1000/cprsearchpoc/README.md

 ## CPR Search App POC

-We've used django to speed up the REST part of the API as this means CRUD to some
+We've used django to speed up the REST part of the API as this includes CRUD to some

 We've used a SQLite db to implement the POC.
 Obviously a server would be more appropriate further down the road.